kodesupporter/neon/README.md

 We don't know how to classify Neon.

-The most basic definition of Neon: is a tool to help you create websites.
-That site displays the latest information and events for your repository and sorts it on a timeline.
+The most basic definition of Neon is a tool to help you create websites.
+This site displays the latest information and events for your repository and sorts it on a timeline.

-Neon is develop in "dev" branch
+Neon is developeds in "dev" branch

 ## What is Neon?
 Neon is a static website builder, used for open source projects on GitHub.
 Neon will display all the events that happen with the repo and are displayed in the timeline.